BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## HTTP server

 HTTP server can handle HTTP requests in two different ways.
 As a programmed response to (for example REST) requests or by sending .html files from /var/www/html directory.
 Cookies and WebSockets are also supported to certain extent.
+Demo HTTP server is available at 193.77.159.208.

 **HTTP server performance**